champagnealexandre/alexandrechampagne.io/content/publications/index.md

 - **Champagne-Ruel, A.**, Charbonneau, P., 2021.
 Cooperation emerges from stochasticity in the prebiotic world. (*in preparation*)

-- Gelin, S., **Champagne-Ruel, A.**, Mousseau, N., 2020.
-Enthalpy-entropy compensation of atomic diffusion originates from softening of low frequency phonons.
-Nature Communications 11, 3977. https://doi.org/10.1038/s41467-020-17812-2
+- Gelin, S., **Champagne-Ruel, A.**, Mousseau, N., 2020. {{% staticref "uploads/s41467-020-17812-2.pdf" "newtab" %}}Enthalpy-entropy compensation of atomic diffusion originates from softening of low frequency phonons{{% /staticref %}}.
+Nature Communications 11, 3977.

 ## Talks